(Redirected from databases-antipattern)

 Note: apparently Postgres doesn't have that problem.

-Databases are essentially dead for anything but caching/performance needs for high volume sites.
+Databases are essentially useful only for caching/performance needs for high volume sites.
 Examples:

 In both search use-cases the DBs should be a cache/query store, the real data should still be in flat files (e.g. .md, HTML, etc.) to ensure long-term durability.